Welcome to today's edition of the Rush 24-7 podcast.

 And for those of you who are, and I'm hearing from more and more of you, saying, Rush, how can you possibly take a week's, even though it's scheduled, how can you possibly take a vacation next week?

-Stopping them is gonna be, or arguing with them is gonna be a daily proposition.
+Stopping them is going to be, or arguing with them is going to be a daily proposition.

-And under that thinking, I'm never gonna get out of here.
+And under that thinking, I'm never going to get out of here.

-And I'm gonna get out of here now and then everybody has to get out of here.
+And then everybody has to get out of here.

-Tony Dungey, up next, after the break here at the top of the hour.
+Tony Dungy up next after the break here at the top of the hour.

-The coach told Tony Dungey, I'm looking for uncommon people.
+The coach told Tony Dungy, I'm looking for uncommon people.